Handshake to Namaste: How coronavirus is changing etiquette

 So what replaces the handshake?

-If someone reaches out to shake your hand, either socially or in business, one can politely decline it by doing Namaste, elbow bump, a prayer gesture, footshake and Japanese way of greeting -- the bowing of head.
+If someone reaches out to shake your hand, either socially or in business, one can politely decline it by doing Namaste, elbow bump, a prayer gesture, foot shake and Japanese way of greeting -- the bowing of head.

 Proponents believe that the namaste greeting will help reduce the transmission of coronavirus due to current worldwide health concerns.